-As seen from the section above, it is evident that a Representative Office should only be seen as a short-term solution and is recommended for foreign companies that only intend to explore the feasibility of conducting their business in the market.
+As seen from the section above, it is evident that a Singapore Representative Office should only be seen as a short-term solution and is recommended for foreign companies that only intend to explore the feasibility of conducting their business in the market.
 Particularly for foreign companies that intend to enter into highly competitive markets or a market that is currently monopolised, this may be a good strategy to build up networks and get a grasp of the market, before transitioning to a more flexible business structure, such as a subsidiary company.
 However, it should be noted that the restriction with regards to commercial revenue-generating activities extends to entering contracts, lease of any property etc., as the representative office is not considered a separate legal entity.

 The key distinction of Option 1 is that there is no requirement for a Representative Office to engage any employees who are ordinarily resident in Singapore.
 For Options (2) and (3), however, they are required to engage employees who are ordinarily resident.
 A Singapore resident, Singapore Permanent Resident, or holders of an Employment Pass or Dependent’s Pass who have a registered address in Singapore can be said to be ordinarily resident.
 In the case of a Branch Office, this would be the requirement to have at least one agent who is an ordinarily resident.
-Similar to the requirements for a director, each agent must be a natural person of at least 18 years of age and should fulfil the following criteria:
+Similar to the requirements for a director, each agent must be a natural person of at least 18 years of age and should fulfill the following criteria: